In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 I have written another travel-blog on the Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft on the Snæfellsnes Peninsula in Iceland, where you can see the location and how to get there.

 On the highest point of Hjörleifshöfði promontory in South-Iceland, you will find a Viking burial mound, Hjörleifshaugur, where the remains of Iceland's second settler, are believed to be buried.
 This Viking settler was Hjörleifur Hróðmarsson, the blood- brother of our first Viking settler Ingólfur Arnarson.

-The blood-brothers arrived in Iceland in around year 874 AD, and Hjörleifur was killed by his slaves the year after in 875 AD.
+The blood-brothers arrived in Iceland around the year 874 AD, and Hjörleifur was killed by his Irish slaves the year after in 875 AD.

 Hjörleifshöfði and Hjörleifshaugur burial mound to the right in this photo

 An hour's relatively easy hike will take you up to the top of Hjörleifshöfði.

 You can read the story of the blood-brothers in my travel-blog the Historical Hjörleifshöfði Promontory in South-Iceland - Part I - the Blood Brothers Ingólfur and Hjörleifur, where I have added a lot more information and photos plus directions to this historical place.